Young Again Information

 At this time, we have limited information on what type of animal testing or feed trials that Young Again participates in.

-Young Again states on their website that they test their products on their own pets.
+Young Again states on their website that they test its products on its own pets.
 This kind of small-scale testing is common among smaller brands.

 We strongly believe that invasive or laboratory-style testing of animals is a cruel and outdated practice and one which we hope will be eliminated in the near future.